 Freelancing has always been around, but it has exploded online in the past decade.
 This evolution of self-employment is often referred to as the “Gig Economy” or “Freelance Economy”, with both the freelancers and businesses of all sizes embracing it.
 Specialized freelancers can earn serious money, depending on the demand and level of competition in […]

 One of the most wonderful things about having an online business is you can operate most of them on a budget from anywhere.
 There are legitimate, online business opportunities that can work for almost any situation.
 If you’re one of the many who will be setting up an office for your online business operations, this […]

 Many Canadians are interested in selling products online, either with their own website or through eBay and Amazon.
 Drop shipping provides a low-risk option for starting an online business in Canada.
 Today’s supplier portals (gateways) and apps make it really easy to find and sell millions of products globally.
 The most difficult part is choosing […]

 Online marketplaces offer a way to reach online shoppers with or without a website of your own.
 They also allow you to sell on some of the hottest online shopping sites in the country.
 You’ll benefit from their marketing/traffic, and you can avoid the headaches of payments, fulfillment and customer support.
 Many also offer an […]

-Students often struggle to find part-time jobs, especially in a field related to their studies.
-Starting an online business isn’t only an income opportunity, it’s also a chance to broaden, improve & demonstrate your proficiency in high-demand skills.
-It’s time well spent, whether you leave it for the workforce or not.
+Canadian teenagers often struggle to find part-time jobs, especially in a field related to their career aspirations.
+Starting an online side hustle isn’t only an income opportunity, it’s also a chance to broaden, improve & demonstrate your proficiency in high-demand skills.
+It’s time well spent, whether you’re pursuing a career or entrepreneurship.